-Easterly winds and multiple wildfires in the region are delivering high doses of smoke and ash into the air.
-As a result, outdoor conditions are downright dangerous for sensitive groups, such as elderly people, folks with asthma and young children, and unhealthy for everyone.
+Multiple wildfires are delivering smoke and ash into the air.
+As a result, outdoor conditions could become dangerous for sensitive groups, such as elderly people, folks with asthma and young children, and unhealthy for everyone.

 While the smoky haze is with us, here are things you can do to protect your family.

 There’s an app for that

 Want real-time up-to-date information on the day’s air quality in your neighborhood?
 There is a new app for Washington State residents called Air Quality WA, available for both Apple and Android devices.
 Other apps like Air Visual allow you to assess daily air pollution forecasts and Sh**t!
 I Smoke reports air quality data with its "cigarettes smoked" feature — bringing home the point of how bad air pollution really is.

 Not an app person?
 You can also check Puget Sound’s local air quality reports to find out the daily safety level of smoke pollution in your area.
 If rain and wind patterns change, smoke danger can increase quickly so it’s good to check back regularly.